 From playwright Ro Bright and director Kitan Petkovski, the team behind the Fringe First Award winning Kiwi heartbreaker DAFFODILS, comes an intimate and sensitive portrayal of one family’s journey with frontotemporal dementia.
 Inspired by community Sacred Harp gatherings, THE HALL features original songs composed by Pat Irwin (The B-52’s) and is performed by a mass choir comprised of Voices New Zealand and local singers.

 The Greer household is a battlefield, overflowing with ant armies, wine gums and decades of hoarded fashion.
 Alison’s universe is centred around caring for her daughter Billie and mother Tup.
 Surrounded by chaos, Billie discovers a YouTube video that sets the trio on a mission to find a choir big enough to make Tup’s eyes pop.

-Presented in collaboration with Voices New Zealand and locally sourced community singers, THE HALL brings audiences and choirs together in an immersive environment to tell a ceremonious and frank story about caregiving and unconditional love.
+THE HALL brings audiences and choirs together in an immersive environment to tell a ceremonious and frank story about caregiving and unconditional love.

-Supported by Creative New Zealand and the British Council and the Festival of Colour.
+Supported by Creative New Zealand, the British Council and the Festival of Colour.